-Geelong’s journey began way back in 1859.
-It is the second-oldest footy team in Australia, behind Melbourne, and also the world’s second-oldest professional football club of any description.
+The Geelong Football Club’s journey began way back in 1859.
+It is the second-oldest footy team in Australia, behind the Melbourne Demons, and also the world’s second-oldest professional football club of any description.

 Despite their longevity and a who’s who of Australian Football Hall of Fame inductees, it is only since the turn of the millennium that the Cats have converted their powerhouse status into tangible success.
 They have missed the finals only once since 2007, winning three AFL Premiership titles in the process.